 “My favorite place to travel was Malta because it was absolutely beautiful.
 The water was SO blue and the architecture was incredible.
 It was easy to navigate because mostly everybody speaks English.”

 (A major plus for any girl traveling alone!)

 3. What do you have to say to people who say traveling alone is dangerous?

-“I think it’s just common sense and most important to do your research about where you’re going and which areas are safe and which areas are not.
-Be cautious of pick-pocketers and just be aware of your surroundings at all times.
+“I think it’s just common sense.
+Know that it’s most important to do your research about where you’re going, which areas are safe, and which are not.
+Be cautious of pick-pocketers and just be aware of your surroundings.
 If you stay in a hostel, be sure to keep your stuff locked up or with you.”

 4. What are some of your favorite travel memories?